 I learned how to feel anger in a healthy way, and I’m teaching my kids how to do it too.

-I found that patience and control I never had before, and now I’m the mom I want to be.
+I found that patience and peace I never had before, and now I’m the mom I want to be.
 Am I perfect?
-No. I still get worn down and tired sometimes, and if I do have an angry moment, I know how to heal myself and my relationships afterward.
+No. I still get worn down and tired sometimes, and if I do have an unkind moment, I know how to heal myself and my relationships afterward.